IMSterling/adversarial/README.md

 This repository contains python code to generate, evaluate, and visualize a patch based adversarial example for the Yolov3 object detector, a copy of which is included  here.
 Some of the code in this repository has been pulled directly from other repositories, as cited in my research report.

-This is the code associated with my research, funded by the SOAR-NSE undergraduate research program at Swarthmore College.
+This is research code, funded by a Summer Research Fellowship Grant (SOAR-NSE) from Swarthmore College

 ---
 ## *About the Repository*